Ha-L0/Ha-L0.github.io/_posts/2023-05-06-[H4-L0]-HTB-MonitorsTwo.md

 exec "$@"
 ```

 We see the container connects to a `mysql` instance with the credentials `root:root`.
-The next step is to connect to this `mysql` instance to have a closer look if we can utilize the data in the database to elevate our privileges.
+Our next step is to connect to this `mysql` instance to have a closer look if we can utilize the data in the database to elevate our privileges.
 Therefor we need to find out what host the script is connecting to.

-> As the docker instance is missing useful commands like `netstat`, `ip` and more we at first generate a `meterpreter`, upload it to the target to get a more stable and powerful access.
+> As the docker instance is missing useful commands like `netstat`, `ip` and more we at first generate a `meterpreter` and upload it to the target to get a more stable and powerful access.
+{: .prompt-info }

 Generate a `meterpreter` instance
 ```bash